jp-sypniewski/EventTrackerProject/README.md

 The database includes tables for tasks, users, and teams.
 The main object, a task, has a name, a status (enum), a due date, and a team.
 The database also tracks creation and updates of each task object.
 A team object has a list of tasks and a list of users.
 A user has a team, and the typical username, email, and password.

 The Javascript front end displays information about all tasks for team 1.
 The count of task completion status is displayed immediately below, followed by a form to add a new task to team 1.
 By clicking on a task/row within the initial display table, the detail view of a single task is shown, accompanied by a form to update the task or delete the task.
+The front end loaded to EC2 can accessed at: http://3.12.14.177:8080/EventTrackerREST/

 #### Concepts/Technologies Used